By: Steve Johnson

 Weaknesses: Isn’t a true burner.
 Doesn’t have the stop and go and lateral movements, but that is something you expect from a 6’5 WR.
 Route running needs work.
 Could add some bulk and get stronger.
 Allows some uncontested balls, come into his body, rather than hands catch them.

 Overview: Johnson is a big-body WR with a huge catch radius.
-You can’t teach the traits he already has, so the upside is high.
+You can’t teach the traits he already has.
 He immediately makes an impact in the red zone and his best skill set is using his hands at the LOS and providing a huge deep threat for his QB.